-402. The Mental Health Subclass is so numerous that joinder of all members is impracticable.
-As of March 31, 2014, there were approximately 25,055 prisoners in in-house custody of the ADOC, all of whom are dependent entirely on DEFENDANTS THOMAS and NAGLICH for the provision of mental health care.
+431. The Mental Health Subclass is so numerous that joinder of all members is impracticable.
+At the time this lawsuit was commenced and at all times since, there have been in excess of 24,000 prisoners in in-house custody of the ADOC, all of whom are dependent entirely on the OFFICIAL CAPACITY DEFENDANTS for the provision of mental health care.
 As of April 30, 2014, there were 3,059 prisoners in in-house custody of the ADOC who are on the mental health caseload, as well as 30 prisoners who have been diagnosed with DSM-IV Axis I disorders who are not on the mental health caseload.
-Due to the policies and practices of DEFENDANTS THOMAS and NAGLICH all ADOC prisoners, numbering tens of thousands annually, receive or are at risk of receiving inadequate mental health care while in ADOC prisons.
+Due to the policies and practices of the OFFICIAL CAPACITY DEFENDANTS all ADOC prisoners, numbering tens of thousands annually, receive or are at risk of receiving inadequate mental health care while in ADOC prisons.
 The Mental Health Subclass members are identifiable using records maintained in the ordinary course of business by the ADOC.